WiresharkIO/MPC_4_Quadcopter/README.md

 - Visualize with motion equations
 - Implement controls with MPC
 - Add static obstacles to the objective function and frame the constraints related to it
+- Operate crazy-flie drone in pitch-roll invariant frame.(Literature)

 TODO:
-- Operate crazy-flie drone in pitch-roll invariant frame.(Literature)
-- Integrate MPC formulation with Crazy-flie client.
+- Integrate MPC formulation with Crazy-flie client(50% done)
-- Add dynamic obstacles to the objective function and frame the constraints related to it.
+- Add dynamic obstacles to the objective function and frame the constraints related to it

 ####################################################################################